casper-network/docs/README.md

 ### Custom header

-If the docusaurus version is updated, the navbar could stop working!.
+If the docusaurus version is updated, the navbar, footer and side bar could stop working!.
 In that case run the command ```npm run swizzle @docusaurus/theme-classic Navbar -- --eject``` and restructure the navbar again.

+For more information about this: https://docusaurus.io/docs/swizzling

 Complete the following enviroment variables to enable the navbar.